NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Family Circumstances to Lower a Federal Criminal Sentence

-You need something different than what most people have, because realize, when they're looking at this family circumstance argument, they're comparing your situation to other families and other people and if it's the same and everybody has that family circumstance, you're probably not going to get the departure.
+You need something different than what most people have, because they realize, when they're looking at this family circumstance argument, they're comparing your situation to other families and other people, and if it's the same.
+Everybody has that family circumstance, you're probably not going to get the departure.

 Sick relatives are another example.
-You have an inform father, mother, brother, sister, wife then you might be able to argue for family circumstance.
+You have an informed father, mother, brother, sister, or wife, then you might be able to argue for family circumstances.

-The bottom line is this, if you do have a family and it would hurt the family — let's say financially for example — if you were put in federal prison for a long time, you're attorney is certainly going to put it in the argument.
+The bottom line is this: if you have a family and it would hurt them, let's say financially, for example, if you were put in federal prison for a long time, your attorney is certainly going to include it in the argument.

-They may not give you levels off for that specific argument, but that certainly could be looked at in the big scheme of things by the judge and there might be some other circumstances in addition to the family circumstances that add up to giving you some levels off on your sentence, giving you a low-end sentence of the guidelines instead of a high-end sentence of the guidelines.
+They may not give you levels off for that specific argument, but that certainly could be looked at in the big scheme of things by the judge.
+There might be some other circumstances in addition to the family circumstances that add up to giving you some levels off on your sentence, giving you a low-end sentence of the guidelines instead of a high-end sentence of the guidelines.

-So, certainly your family circumstances is an important factor for your attorney to vet, to talk to you about.
+So, certainly your family circumstances are an important factor for your attorney to vet and discuss with you.
 The probation department does a pretty good job in federal criminal cases of getting information related to your family and your loved ones.

 They check your house.
 They go into your background.
-So, they're usually a nice source to be able to get that information in front of the judge, and of course, your defense attorney can take that information and their sentencing position paper and use it to get you the lowest possible sentence.
+So, they're usually a nice source to present that information to the judge.
+Of course, your defense attorney can take that information and their sentencing position paper and use it to get you the lowest possible sentence.
+Rest assured, your defense attorney is well-equipped to present your family circumstances in the most effective way possible.

-The bottom line is, when federal judges in criminal cases are looking to sentence people, they're looking at the totality of the circumstances.
-They're looking at you as a package, as a person, with your family, with your work and with your criminal history.
+The bottom line is that when federal judges in criminal cases are considering sentencing, they look at the totality of the circumstances.
+They're looking at you as a package, as a person, including your family, work, and criminal history.

 Federal Criminal Defense Lawyer

-But, they're also looking at what you did and how you impacted the community, how serious your conduct was and what the right punishment is.
-So, these judges have a lot of discretion.
-They also have a lot of authority.
+However, they're also considering what you did, how you impacted the community, the seriousness of your conduct, and what the appropriate punishment is.
+Therefore, these judges have considerable discretion.
+They also hold a great deal of authority.

-If you have a family circumstances argument and you have some interesting information about your family and your circumstances, you definitely want to give that to your federal criminal defense attorney.
+Suppose you have a family circumstances argument, and you have some interesting information about your family and your circumstances.
+In that case, you definitely want to give that to your federal criminal defense attorney.
 Let them figure out where it fits in and how they're going to use it to get you the lowest possible sentence in your federal criminal case.

 About the Author